 Living amid this, I realized I’d become clenched.
-Fortunately, I had just completed my six-month contract at the latest corporation, and I was a free man.
+Fortunately, I had just completed my six-month contract at the corporation, and I was a free man.

-So, when the word Fairfield floated up off the laptop screen from that email (well, it seemed to be hovering halfway between me and the computer) it appeared, somehow, significant.
+So, when the word Fairfield floated up off the laptop screen from that email (well, it seemed to be hovering between me and the computer) it appeared, somehow, significant.
 I understood what I had to do.
-I knew how to reclaim sanity and my soul, which bit by bit had become scattered around Northern Virginia’s business parks, strip malls, and freeways.
+I knew how I could reclaim sanity and my soul, which bit by bit had become scattered around Northern Virginia’s business parks, strip malls, and freeways.
 Sometimes I’d see it on my drives, and pull over, but it was so light and ethereal it flew off in the slightest breeze.

 I closed down my affairs over the next month.
 And before you could say “Midwest OMG what am I doing,” Maryland, Pennsylvania, and Ohio were rolling under tire, disappearing in the rearview mirror.

 Fairfield, population 9,476.
-Cool, mellow, eco-friendly. a mix of spiritually inclined folks from the Transcendental Meditation community (there since 1974) and native Iowans.
+Cool, mellow, eco-friendly.
+A mix of spiritually inclined folks from the Transcendental Meditation community (there since 1974) and native Iowans.
 Priuses parked beside pickups.
 Square dances with locals and local millionaires.